KaanBoyansal/So-Long/README.md

 # So-Long
-A 2d game written on c with mlx framework.
+A 2d game written on c with mlx framework based on the below rules.